-- Avoid drinking that extra cup of joe, and instead find other ways to energize, such as working out for a little cardio boost.
+- Avoid drinking that extra cup of coffee, and instead find other ways to energize, such as working out for a little cardio boost.
 Staying well hydrated can help in this department too, so be sure to drink plenty of water.

-- Avoid taking a nap, since it'll interfere with your ability to fall asleep at the proper bedtime.
+- Avoid taking a nap, since it'll interfere with your ability to fall asleep at your normal bedtime.

 - Catch early-morning rays, since sunlight helps wake you up naturally.
 Take advantage of the extra morning sunlight with a brisk walk or early-morning run, or just bask in the sunlight through a window.
 Getting your daily dose of sun can also help fight symptoms of seasonal affective disorder (SAD).